Skip to Content

 Most of the places mentioned here can be easily visited by public transport, in less than an hour from Amsterdam.
 In addition, we also feature several must-see places in the Netherlands that can easily be visited as a day trip from Amsterdam, but where you would need to take a car or join an organized tour, since using public transport would probably make it too difficult to visit in just a day.

 This selection of the best day trips from Amsterdam includes some of our favorite places in the Netherlands.
 In addition, I asked my fellow travel bloggers to share their favorite day trips from Amsterdam as well.
-I want to show you the other side of the Netherlands and to inspire you to get a bit more off the beaten path.
+I want to show you the other side of the Netherlands and inspire you to get a bit more off the beaten path.
 Find out!

 Best day trips from Amsterdam in the Netherlands

-The very best Amsterdam day trips:
+Here are the very best Amsterdam day trips:

 1. Zaanse Shans